rnakato/DROMPAplus/docs/content/parse2wig.rst

 The mappability files for several species are available in /DROMPAplus/data/mptable/ directory.

-GC content
+GC content estimation
 -------------------------------

-Sometimes the sequenced data has much GC bias.
-In those cases, GC normalization is necessary. parse2wig+ can implement a GC normalization by supplying the chromosome FASTA files by ``--GC`` option and the binary mappability files by ``--mpbin`` option.
+parse2wig+ can estimate a GC content in mapped reads by supplying the chromosome FASTA files with ``--GC`` option and the binary mappability files by ``--mpbin`` option.

 The command::

-  $ parse2wig+ -i sample.sam -o sample --gt genometable.txt \
+  $ parse2wig+ -i sample.bam -o sample --gt genometable.txt \
-  $ --GC <chromosomedir> --mpbin mappability/map
+    --GC <chromosomedir> --mpbin mappability/map

 calculates the GC contents of the input file using the central 100 bp of each fragment.
 ``<chromosomedir>`` is the directory that contains the FASTA files of all chromosomes described in ``genometable.txt`` with corresponding filenames.
-For example, if ``chr1`` is in ``genometable.txt``, there should be ``chr1.fa`` in ``<chromosomedir>``. ``-mpbin`` specifies the binary mappability text files (see section 9.1 for details).
+For example, if ``chr1`` is in ``genometable.txt``, there should be ``chr1.fa`` in ``<chromosomedir>``. ``--mpbin`` specifies the binary mappability text files.

 .. note::

-    Since this GC normalization scheme is under development, if a sample has a GC distribution quite different from other samples, it is better to consider re-preparing the sample rather than using it with GC normalization.
+    The GC normalization in DROMPA3 is deprecated in DROMPAplus because it often overcorrects the true read signals.
+When samples have a GC distribution quite different from other samples, it is better to re-prepare them rather than using them with GC normalization.